Transition to primary school

 Learning and development

 Kindergarten follows the NSW curriculum.
-Children build early skills in literacy, numeracy, creative arts, health and physical activity, science and technology.
+Children build early skills in literacy, numeracy, creative arts, history, geography, health and physical education, science and technology.
 Learning through play also supports social, emotional and academic growth.

 Daily routines